 Fred C. Beyer High School

-- The teacher population of 69 teachers has stayed relatively flat over five school years.
+- The teacher population of 67 teachers has declined by 8% over five school years.

 |Grades Offered||Grades 9-12|